15 Things You Should Never Put Down Your Garburator

 As fall approaches, many families find themselves spending more time in the kitchen.
 While summer is the season for outdoor barbecues and campfires, fall is the season for back to school lunches, canning your produce, and packaging up the succulent goods from your garden.

 With all of this extra time in the kitchen comes greater use of your in-sink garbage disposal.
 There are a few names for kitchen garbage disposal units.
 Whether you call it your garburator, Insinkerator or garbage disposal, they are a cook’s best friend!
 Grinding up and washing away kitchen waste with the flip of a switch.
 While a garburator is useful for many food items, there are some things that should never put down your garburator to avoid major plumbing problems.
-To reduce the potential for major plumbing problems, including clogged lines, burst pipes, or a damaged garbage disposal unit, avoid putting these items down your kitchen sink.
+Avoid the following to reduce the potential for major plumbing problems, including clogged lines, burst pipes, or a damaged garbage disposal unit.

 - 1. Coffee Grounds: Coffee grounds turn into a thick pasty wad that can plug up your drains.
 Instead save them for your garden, which helps create nutrient-rich soil as well as keep critters out of your garden.

 - 2. Pasta: Pasta absorbs water and expands in your plumbing lines even after it’s chopped up from your garburator.
 While a few scraps from a plate shouldn’t cause an issue, disposing an entire serving of pasta into your drains is not a good idea.

 - 3. Bones: Garbage disposal blades aren’t strong enough to cut up bones.
 You will damage the blades and possibly destroy your garbage disposal.

 - 4. Oatmeal: Like pasta, oatmeal is a water-absorbing food.
 They can collect further down in your plumbing lines and soak up water, expanding and plugging your lines.